hb020/sds1004x_bode/README.md

 ## Changelog

+### 2026-09-07

+* allow forcing of PyVISA-py as VISA backend.

 ### 2026-08-21

 * made VXI stack slightly more compliant, in preparation for new pyvisa-py version that is implicitly harsher on VXI-11 compliance.
-* more robust connection handling
+* more robust connection handling.

 ### 2026-05-01